meshcloud/meshcloud-docs/docs/meshcloud.customer.md

 > The roles that are available for Partner and Admin customers are described in the [Administration](administration.index.md) section.

 meshCustomer roles grant rights in meshStack only.
 In order to access cloud resources users need to be [granted a role on a meshProject](meshcloud.project.md#user-management-on-a-meshproject).

-## Change or Remove User Roles
+## Change or Remove assigned meshCustomer Roles

 If you would like to remove a user from your meshCustomer go to your "Account" settings and select "Users".
 If the user already accepted the invitation, you can click the "trash" icon in the "Users" section to remove the user from your meshCustomer.
 If a user has already received an invitation before, but never claimed it, click the "trash" icon in the Pending Invitations section.
 When removing the user on the meshCustomer, the user is automatically removed from all projects he had access to.
 He also won't be able to access cloud resources of your projects anymore.
 The user will be informed via email, that his access to the meshCustomer was revoked.